-2. Surface fires: where mixed-intensity fires typically burn forests with low, moderate, and high-severity burn patches.
-Dry forest like some mixed-conifer and ponderosa pine dominated forests in western Sierra are characterized by mixed-severity surface fires.
+2. Surface fires: where mixed-severity fires burn forests and create low, moderate, and high-severity burn patches.
+Low-severity fire burns just the understory vegetation, leaving larger trees unharmed.
+High-severity fire burns off nearly all the above ground living material like a crown fire.
+Dry forests like some mixed-conifer and ponderosa pine dominated forests in western Sierra are characterized by mixed-severity surface fires.

-The important thing to remember about forests characterized by surface fires is that the size of the burn patches varies depending mostly on weather and climatic conditions.
-Long-term drought and low humidity plus wind can create conditions where a huge, high-severity fire "patch" can take out thousands of acres of trees.
+The important thing to remember about forests characterized by surface fires is that the size of the burn patches varies depending on weather and climatic conditions.
+Long-term drought and low humidity plus wind can create conditions where a huge, high-severity fire "patch" can take out hundreds of acres of trees, burning through both dense and sparsely forested areas.
 Conventional wisdom claims such large high-severity patches are unnatural and a product of past fire suppression efforts.
 This idea is being seriously challenged.
 Learn more by going to our Forest Fires page.

 A Crown Fire Regime where everything is taken out, setting the stage for a new, post-fire habitat.

 A Surface Fire Regime with low to moderate intensity burning.
 A high-intensity patch is not shown.

 The Basics on Fire in the Chaparral